ldclaar/Tissuecyte_Annotation/README.md

 # Tissuecyte_Annotation
 App for Tissuecyte Annotation.
-Annotations are done in a 10 Micron space and then warped to 25 Micron CCF space.
+Annotations are done in a 10 Micron affine aligned space and then warped to 25 Micron CCF space.

 # Environment Setup
 First, create a new environment, and then activate the environment (app is currently using python 3.9.12):